SettleMint

 ParameterDescriptionValid valuesExample

-Proof topic IDIdentifies the verification type to check.
-The system provides a default collateral topic.System-provided topic IDcollateral (ID: 565916...0528)
+Proof topic IDVerification topic DALP checks for the collateral claim.
+The platform provides the default collateral topic.System-provided topic IDcollateral (ID: 565916...0528)

 Configure collateral during asset creation